-The international component of this program is highly independent with guidance from the Global Health Design Initiative staff and faculty being delivered remotely.
+The clinical immersion component of this program is highly independent with guidance from the Global Health Design Initiative staff and faculty being delivered remotely.
 Applicants must demonstrate an ability to exercise initiative, independence, and good judgement.

 This co-creative design program with UM and project stakeholders has three components.
 Please read the following information carefully to best understand program requirements.

 This experience can count as part of the Multidisciplinary Design Minor, Specialization in Global Health Design.
 However, participating students are not required to enroll in the minor.